sewardlee337/sewardlee337.github.io/blog/_posts/2020-06-20-intro-to-propensity-score-matching.md

 <br>

-The ultimate goal of the study was to see whether a reading program (`CARS`) can cause a change in number of books read per month (`Post` - `Pre`).
+The ultimate goal of the study was to see whether a reading program (`CARS`) could cause a change in number of books read per month (`Post` - `Pre`).
 But since random assignment was not used to determine whether a student would receive the additional reading instruction, we will use Propensity Score Matching to create comparable control and treatment groups.

 First, load the data from this study into your R workspace.